Home

 Why start the Scottish Words site.

-Scots Words Illustrated was my reaction to the erosion of language by the advance of ‘International English’ through the lazy one size fits all American English built into computers back when I started and its spread through the world and the Interwebs.
-Scottish Words were my weapon – one a week.
+Scottish Words Illustrated was my reaction to the erosion of language through the lazy one size fits all generic American spelled ‘International’ English that came with computers back in the day and its spread throughout the world.
+Scottish Words were my response – one a week.
 More on How and Why here.

 Illustration Friday.
 View the thumbnail links to all the weekly word entries for illustration Friday where I interpreted a word set by the owners of the IF web site.